Metastability induced by non-reciprocal adaptive couplings in Kuramoto models: Results

-In summary, on intermediate time scales it is the momentary distance from $\pi$ of the phase position and the phase velocity at that instant of time, which allow a prediction of which oscillator (group of oscillators) will escape next, knowing that there is an escape event.
+3pt In summary, on intermediate time scales it is the momentary distance from $\pi$ of the phase position and the phase velocity at that instant of time, which allow a prediction of which oscillator (group of oscillators) will escape next, knowing that there is an escape event.
 As soon as this distance is overcome, we can be sure to be in the attraction regime of the other cluster.
 It is the random initial conditions which determine the initial phase position and lead to an ensemble of time evolutions unless identical initial conditions are chosen via the same seed.
 Given a set of fixed initial conditions, the waiting time distribution between two switches of the order parameter $R_2$ looks random on longer time scales, unless it happens to become periodic.
 We address this irregularity to the complex attractor landscape that allows the escape from saddles and determines the entrance to the attraction regimes of new saddles.
+The entrance location determines the dwell time in the vicinity of the new saddles.